majd/ipatool/README.md

       --verbose           enables verbose logs
 ```

-To obtain version history for an app, use the `version-history` command.
+To obtain a list of availble app versions to download, use the `list-versions` command.

 ```
-Get version history for an iOS app from the App Store
+List the available versions of an iOS app

 Usage:
-  ipatool version-history [flags]
+  ipatool list-versions [flags]

 Flags:
-  -i, --app-id int                 ID of the target iOS app (required) -b, --bundle-identifier string   The bundle identifier of the target iOS app (overrides the app ID) -h, --help                       help for version-history -m, --max-versions int           Maximum number of recent versions to fetch details for (default 50)
+  -i, --app-id int                 ID of the target iOS app (required) -b, --bundle-identifier string   The bundle identifier of the target iOS app (overrides the app ID) -h, --help                       help for list-versions
-      --oldest-first               Show oldest versions first instead of newest first

 Global Flags:
-      --format format     sets output format for command; can be 'text', 'json' (default text) --non-interactive   run in non-interactive session
+      --format format                sets output format for command; can be 'text', 'json' (default text) --keychain-passphrase string   passphrase for unlocking keychain
+      --non-interactive              run in non-interactive session
       --verbose                      enables verbose logs
 ```

 To download a copy of the ipa file, use the `download` command.